Yug-Gupta1212/Fresh-Mate-Project/README.md

 ## How can I edit  into this code?

-There are other more ways to editing your application.
+There are new more ways to editing your application.

 **Use Lovable**